Discrete Bakry-\'Emery curvature tensors and matrices of connection graphs: Preliminaries

 \subsection{Schur complement}

-A fundamental tool in our reformulation of the Bakry-\'Emery curvature as the smallest eigenvalue of a family of curvature matrices is the so-called \emph{Schur complement}.
+We reformulate the Bakry--\'Emery curvature as the smallest eigenvalue of a family of curvature matrices.
+A fundamental tool in our reformulation is the so-called \emph{Schur complement}.
 Let $S$ be an Hermitian matrix

 where $S_{11}$ and $S_{22}$ are square blocks.
 The \emph{Schur complement} $S/S_{11}$ of $S_{11}$ in $S$ is defined as